mike182uk/lamp-vagrant-chef-solo/README.md

 vagrant up
 ```

-- Once vagrant has done its stuff, if you navigate to `http://33.33.33.10/` in a browser you should see the default apache welcome page.
+- Once vagrant has done its stuff, if you navigate to `http://33.33.33.10/` in a browser you should see the default Apache welcome page.
 You can access phpmyadmin at `http://33.33.33.10/phpmyadmin`.